wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

    - The covering indexes can become large and use more storage space (Need to find balance between query performance and storage usage).

 ### Unique index
+- **Concepts**
+   - The unique index ensures values are unique in the indexed column.

 ### Filter index
 ### Bitmap index
 ### Spatial index